 According to feng shui principles, a bed lined up with the doorway is called the "coffin position."
-For more on that ominous subject, see feng shui home staging.
+Yikes!!
+For more on this ominous subject, see feng shui home staging.

 Interior decorating ideas for headboards

 Headboards are a great way to accent a bed when staging the bedroom.
-A headboard can turn your bed into a stunning focal point, giving it some gravitas.
+A headboard can turn your bed into a stunning focal point.
 A gorgeous headboard can create drama in a featureless bedroom by turning bland into beautiful.

 Most of us simply can't run out and buy a new bed or have a custom-made headboard created for us.
 Following are a few affordable ways to create a headboard: